 - Professional staff can assist students with career exploration and selection of a major.
-They also offer customizable presentations on a wide-range of career topics for student organizations, faculty and staff. - Scheduled and walk-in appointments are available, addressing professional development needs including: - · Resume, CV and cover letter writing assistance; - · Mock interviews; - · Professional dress and etiquette advice; - · Social media presence and job search strategies. - On-campus student employment is administered out of the Career Services office, including the posting of on-campus positions and the processing of student employment documentation. - Career Services works with employers to secure part-time, full-time and experiential learning opportunities.
-"Handshake" is the online employment platform where students and alumni can review and apply for positions.
-The department also hosts multiple employer networking and recruitment events throughout the year, beneficial for a student to learn about career opportunities in their area of career interests.
+They also offer customizable presentations on a wide-range of career topics for student organizations, faculty and staff. - Scheduled and walk-in appointments are available, addressing professional development needs including: - · Resume, CV and cover letter writing assistance; - · Mock interviews; - · Professional dress and etiquette advice; - · Social media presence and job search strategies. - The Career Studio is available during business hours for students to use computers and printer for career-related activities. - On-campus student employment is administered out of the Career Services office, including the posting of on-campus positions and the processing of student employment documentation. - Career Services works with employers to secure part-time, full-time and internship opportunities.
+"Handshake" is the online employment platform where students and alumni can review and apply for positions. - Professional interview attire is available at no-cost through Rocket Style Career Closet.
+Career Services partners with JCPenney in the spring and fall for Suit-Up events where students received a significant discount on professional attire and accessories.

 In addition to services available in person, Career Services offers a wide range of online resources including: self-assessments for exploring career and education possibilities, strengthening interview skills, exploring job opportunities around the globe, and connecting with alumni and business across the country.
-Additionally, students are encouraged to utilize the comprehensive career tools included in the platform Ohio Means Jobs (https://jobseeker.ohiomeansjobs.monster.com/home.aspx)
+The online resources can be accessed via the myUT portal under the University Career Services heading.
+Additionally, students are encouraged to utilize the comprehensive career tools included in the platform Ohio Means Jobs (https://jobseeker.ohiomeansjobs.monster.com/home.aspx).